Ours is a unique martial arts class…

 Along with your martial arts skills, you will acquire elements and techniques that, it is hoped, will contribute to life outside the dojo.
 Obviously one can benefit from an increased sense of well-founded confidence and the ability to “focus” one’s energy.
 Power also requires centering and proper breathing, and speed requires the ability to relax, to let go of unnecessary muscle tension.
 For increased awareness and readiness – – to appropriately respond to the actual situation at hand – – one must let go of preconceptions.
 The ultimate martial arts goal here is to achieve the state of mushin or “no mind,” to grasp everything by letting go of particulars.
 These abilities and attitudes can significantly improve one’s daily life and relationships.
 And, in today’s world of ever-increasing and shifting distractions, it helps to maintain one’s own center.

-Getting Started: An initial interviewer is necessary before beginning, and the first two weeks are free.
-This is to help insure tat this class is appropriate for you and that you feel comfortable with us.
-For an interview or to observe a class, please e-mail us at firstname.lastname@example.org or call 874-968-4588.
+Getting Started: An initial interview is necessary before beginning, and the first two weeks are free.
+This is to help insure that this class is appropriate for you and that you feel comfortable with us.
+For an interview or to observe a class, please call 847-971-6626.

 Who’s a Candidate?: Anyone interested in developing martial arts skills and prepared to do a bit of work toward that goal — of whatever gender, age or physical condition.
 There are paraplegics who, through dedication and fortitude, have earned black belt ranks.